aberrantian/odin-recipes/README.md

-By completing this project I will have shown
+By completing this project I will have shown my ability to work with HTML and CSS.